 Present a Solid Employment History

-In addition to showing you have a good payment history and are responsible for paying back money you borrow, presenting a solid history of employment may also improve your chances of qualifying for low interest rate personal loans because it shows commitment and responsibility.
+In addition to showing you have a good payment history and are responsible for paying back money you borrow, presenting a solid history of employment may also improve your chances of qualifying for low interest loans because it shows commitment and responsibility.
 Your lender will likely ask for your employer's name and address, and how long you've been there.
 If you're self-employed, be prepared to verify your income via your personal tax returns, available through the IRS Income Verification Express Service.

-Shorten Your Loan Term
+Shorten Your Personal Loan Term

 Another way to get the lowest rate possible on a fixed rate personal loan is to choose a shorter term, say one or two years instead of three or four years.
 The term is the time it takes you to pay off the loan, and short term rates are often lower than longer terms, though they do also come with higher monthly payments.

-Shop Around For the Best Low Interest Personal Rate Loans
+Compare Low Interest Personal Loans

 It pays to shop around when you're looking for the best low interest rate personal loans, as rates can vary widely from the many lenders that offer them, such as bricks-and-mortar banks, credit unions, finance organizations , and even online financial companies and peer-to-peer lending sites.
 Always comparison shop different lenders when shopping for a personal loan.